 When we had got within earshot of the land, and the ship was going at a good rate, the Sirens saw that we were getting in shore and began with their singing.'Come here,' they sang, 'renowned Ulysses, honour to the Achaean name, and listen to our two voices.
 No one ever sailed past us without staying to hear the enchanting sweetness of our song—and he who listens will go on his way not only charmed, but wiser, for we know all the ills that the gods laid upon the Argives and Trojans before Troy, and can tell you everything that is going to happen over the whole world.'

 Like most of

-my generation, I got my classical education from the venerable Classic
+my generation, I got my classical education from

-Comics.
-I grew up thinking that most of that ancient
+the venerable Classic Comics.
+I grew up thinking that

+in Greece somewhere.
 Little did I know that the

 episode of the Sirens took place in these waters.

 There are tiny rocks sticking up out of the water on

 Sorrentine peninsula named for those very Sirens that tempted Ulysses.

-One of the Sirens, Parthenope, threw herself into
+One of the Sirens, Parthenope, threw herself into the

 would be the city of Parthenope,

 which then became Neapolis; indeed, modern Neapolitans

 still refer to themselves commonly as

 I have found what I